OasisDEX/oasis-earn-sc/README.md

 yarn hardhat test <path-to-test>
 ```

+# Naming conventions

+TS files and all folders are named using kebab-case
+Solidity files (interfaces, contracts etc) are named using Pascal case

 # Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the